 The 3G Concession is valid through December 31, 2018.
-The 3G Concession and any additional licensing fees are amortized on a straight-line basis from the date operations commence through the date the license expires.
+The 3G Concession fee is amortized on a straightline basis from the date operations commence through the date the license expires.
 Computer software costs and patents are amortized using the straight-line method over the estimated useful lives of 2-20 years.